-The impact of COVID-19 is evolving and will ultimately depend upon the scope, severity and duration of the crisis as well as the actions taken by governments, legislative bodies or regulators and other third parties in response, all of which are highly uncertain at this time.
-The results for the first six months of 2020 include COVID-19 related impacts to variable annuity DAC/SIA amortization and reserves as well as negatively impacting our investment returns, primarily due to lower yield enhancements from losses on securities for which the fair value option was elected.
-During the second quarter, we experienced significant decreases on our premiums and deposits primarily due to distribution channel disruptions related to COVID-19 and a decline in interest rates as well as adverse mortality experience.
-The regulatory approach to the crisis and impact on the insurance industry is still developing and remains uncertain.
+The impact of COVID-19 is evolving and will ultimately depend upon the scope, severity and duration of the crisis as well as the actions taken by governments, legislative bodies or regulators and other third parties in response, all of which continue to be subject to significant uncertainty at this time.
+The results for the first nine months of 2020 include COVID-19 related impacts on a number of areas including but not limited to DAC/SIA amortization, mortality, reserves and investment returns.
+During the three- and nine-month periods ended September 30, 2020, we experienced significant decreases on our premiums and deposits primarily due to distribution channel disruptions related to COVID-19 and low interest rates.
+The regulatory approach to the crisis and impact on the insurance industry is still developing and its ultimate impact remains uncertain.